Setting PowerDNS with MariaDB Replication

 /etc/systemd/system/powerdns-admin.service

-[Unit] Description=PowerDNS-Admin After=network.target [Service] User=root Group=root WorkingDirectory=/opt/web/powerdns-admin ExecStart=/opt/web/powerdns-admin/flask/bin/gunicorn --workers 2 --bind unix:/opt/web/powerdns-admin/powerdns-admin.sock app:app [Install] WantedBy=multi-user.target
+ExecStart=/opt/web/powerdns-admin/flask/bin/gunicorn --workers 2 --bind unix:/opt/web/powerdns-admin/powerdns-admin.sock app:app

 Now, run a daemon-reload, enable and start:

-systemctl daemon-reload systemctl start powerdns-admin systemctl enable powerdns-admin
+systemctl start powerdns-admin

 A ‘systemctl status powerdns-admin’ should look like this: